-- a) For the purposes of section 4.17(11) of the Act, the requirements of this condition are prescribed as conditions of a development consent for development that involves any residential building work within the meaning of the Home Building Act 1989. - b) Residential building work within the meaning of the Home Building Act 1989 must not be carried out unless the Principal Certifier for the development to which the work relates (not being the Council) has given the Council written notice of the following information: - In the case of work for which a Principal Contractor is required to be appointed: - the name and licence number of the Principal Contractor, and - the name of the insurer by which the work is insured under Part 6 of that Act. - In the case of work to be done by an Owner-builder: - the name of the Owner-builder, and - if the Owner-builder is required to hold an Owner-builder permit under that Act, the number of the Owner-builder permit. - c) If arrangements for doing the residential building work are changed while the work is in progress so that the information notified under subclause (2) becomes out of date, further work must not be carried out unless the Principal Certifier for the development to which the work relates (not being the Council) has given the Council written notice of the updated information.

-d) This clause does not apply in relation to Crown building work that is certified, in accordance with section 6.28 of the Act, to comply with the Building Code of Australia.
-Standard Condition: D17 (Autotext DD17)
+- a) For the purposes of section 80A (11) of the Act, the requirements of this condition are prescribed as conditions of a development consent for development that involves any residential building work within the meaning of the Home Building Act 1989. - b) Residential building work within the meaning of the Home Building Act 1989 must not be carried out unless the principal certifying authority for the development to which the work relates (not being the council) has given the council written notice of the following information: - In the case of work for which a principal contractor is required to be appointed: - the name and licence number of the principal contractor, and - the name of the insurer by which the work is insured under Part 6 of that Act, - In the case of work to be done by an owner-builder: - the name of the owner-builder, and - if the owner-builder is required to hold an owner-builder permit under that Act, the number of the owner-builder permit. - c) If arrangements for doing the residential building work are changed while the work is in progress so that the information notified under subclause (2) becomes out of date, further work must not be carried out unless the principal certifying authority for the development to which the work relates (not being the council) has given the council written notice of the updated information. - d) This clause does not apply in relation to Crown building work that is certified, in accordance with section 116G of the Act, to comply with the technical provisions of the State's building laws.
+Standard Condition: D17

-D.8 Dilapidation Reports for Existing Buildings
+D.11 Dilapidation Reports for public infrastructure